TuriGuilano/alpha/README.md

 ```

 ## Working with react events

 Events in React are exactly the same as events in regular Javascript.
 The only difference with React events is that they wrap them in this cross-browser wrapper called SyntheticEvent.
 This does some stuff under the hood, makes sure it works cross-browser for you.

 Notice that events are done inline.
 Also notice that render methods are bound to the actual class that you are in.
 So when you use this* its bound to the class that you are in.

 The following example gets us the value that is being typed in and change the url.
+In order to get the value from a actual input we use the ref={(input) => {this.storeInput = input }} attribute.

+After we also need to bind the ref because it doens't implicitly binds all of the methods to the actual component it self.
+We can do that by the cunstructor method and running super inside it.
+This makes sure it first runs the React component and allows us to sprinkle our extra stuff.
+And then super allows us to bind our own methods to the StorePicker component.

 Note* es6 classes do not have any commas after them.